spuder/puppet-gitlab/CONTRIBUTING.md

 - If tests pass, create merge request

----

 ## OCD

-If you have OCD, and you modify the erb template, the init.pp or the params.pp, try and keep them in the same order and with the same amount of spacing between lines as the official gitlab config files.
+Try and keep the order and spacing of parameters in the init.pp and params.pp the same as the official gitlab config files.

 [gitlab.yml.erb](https://gitlab.com/gitlab-org/omnibus-gitlab/blob/master/files/gitlab-cookbooks/gitlab/templates/default/gitlab.yml.erb)